Twisted Ruelle zeta function at zero for compact hyperbolic surfaces: Twisted dynamical zeta functions on compact hyperbolic surfaces

 \begin{proof} The theorem follows from Proposition~\ref{merolog} by integration and exponentiation.
-We only need to prove that the residues of $L(s;\chi)$ are integers.
+We only need to prove that the residues of $L(s;\chi)$ are positive integers.
 This follows from \eqref{eq:merologFormalSingularities} and the Gauss--Bonnet formula

-where $g$ is the genus of the surface. \end{proof}
+where $g\geq2$ is the genus of the surface. \end{proof}

-\begin{rmrk} Since the twisted Bochner--Laplace operator $\Delta_\chi^\sharp$ is in general not self-adjoint, the eigenvalues $\lambda_j=\frac{1}{4}+\mu_j^2$ need not be real and $>0$ and hence, some of the singularities $\frac{1}{2}+i\mu_j$ and $-k\in\Z^-$ of $L(s;\chi)$ could coincide.
-Therefore, it is not possible in general to deduce more precise information about the poles and zeros of $Z(s;\chi)$ from Proposition~\ref{merolog}. \end{rmrk}
+\begin{rmrk} Since the twisted Bochner--Laplace operator $\Delta_\chi^\sharp$ is in general not self-adjoint, the eigenvalues $\lambda_j=\frac{1}{4}+\mu_j^2$ need not be real and $>0$ and hence, some of the zeros $\frac{1}{2}\pm i\mu_j$ and $-k$ of $Z(s;\chi)$ could coincide.
+Therefore, it is not possible in general to deduce more precise information about the degree of the zeros of $Z(s;\chi)$ from Theorem~\ref{selbergmero}. \end{rmrk}